Lab values and expectations

 Lab meeting

 We have a weekly, one hour lab meeting.
 We will use this the first 10-15 minutes for general lab updates, and we will use the remaining time for research presentations, practice talks or poster review, discussion of journal articles, tutorials on computational or other scientific skills, or discussion of broader topics which put our work in context with our community, including outreach, advocacy, and DEI.
 At the beginning of the fall, spring, and summer, we will reschedule our weekly lab meetings to best accommodate everyone’s schedules.
+The schedule for lab meeting can be found in the OneDrive.

 Yearly lab goals meeting